ideapark/kedu/addon/monlog.md

 - What is the difference between logging and monitoring.

-Though closely related, theyare actually quite different and are used for different problems and often stored indifferent infrastructure.
+Though closely related, they are actually quite different and are used for different problems and often stored in different infrastructure.

 Logging records events (e.g., a Pod being created or an API call failing), and monitoring records statistics (e.g., the latency of a